oneal2000/DRAGIN/README.md

 The config files of the main experiments in the paper are all in the `config/`.

-When you have prepared the configuration file, run the following command in the `src` directory
+When you have prepared the configuration file, run the following command in the `src` directory:

 ```bash
 python main.py -c path_to_config_file